astropy/astropy/docs/modeling/compound-models.rst

     model.

-  - Per typical object-oriented parlance, a model *instance* is the object created when when calling a model class with some arguments--in most cases values for the model's parameters.
+  - Per typical object-oriented parlance, a model *instance* is the object created when calling a model class with some arguments--in most cases values for the model's parameters.

   A model class, by itself, cannot be used to perform any computation because